natecraddock/open-reckless-drivin/README.md

 As an indicator of progress, PPic Packs 1000 through 1008 (the Apple QuickDraw images) have been read from the resource fork.
 This verifies that the lzrw-3a decompression is working, and is a exciting marker of progress!
-See the images on the wiki: https://github.com/natecraddock/open-reckless-drivin/wiki/QuickDraw-Pictures-(PPic)
+See the images on the [wiki](https://github.com/natecraddock/open-reckless-drivin/wiki/QuickDraw-Pictures-(PPic)).

 The source code layout has been reorganized, with CMake as a build-system generator.

-A small test with SDL was done to open a window with the loading screen.
+A small test with SDL was done to open a window with the loading screen, but has been disabled for now.

+The preference file reading and writing is working well now.
+Because I'm developing on Linux, the paths are Linux-specific, but I have structured the code to make it easy to update when I start testing on other platforms.
+The format is INI for simplicity, and the expected file path is `~/.config/open-reckless-drivin/prefs.ini`. (or `$XDG_CONFIG_HOME/open-reckless-drivin/prefs.ini` if set).
+The `open-reckless-drivin` directory must exist and will not be created if it doesn't exist.

+The **name** and **code** preferences are read for checking for a registered copy of the game, allowing for decryption of levels 4 through 10.

 Currently I am adding game loop code one function at a time.
 This is a slow going process.
 There are many Macintosh system calls in each file that need to either be removed because they play no role in the game,